 Introduction of NumPy Concatenate

-Numpy.concatenate() function is used in the Python coding language to join two different arrays or more than two arrays into a single array.
-The concatenate function present in Python allows the user to merge two different arrays either by their column or by the rows.
-The function is capable of taking two or more arrays that have the shape and it merges these arrays into a single array.
-The default value for the row wise concatenation of arrays considers the axis as zero.
-For concatenating two different areas that are not of the same shape they first have to be reshaped using the reshape function to convert a single dimensional array into a two dimensional allowing the final concatenated array to be a 3×3 array, with three rows and three columns.
+Numpy.
+Concatenate () function is used in the Python coding language to join two different arrays or more than two arrays into a single display.
+The concatenate function in Python allows the user to merge two arrays, either by column or row.
+The function is capable of taking two or more arrays that have the shape, and it merges these arrays into a single array.
+The default value for the row-wise concatenation of arrays considers the axis as zero.
+Concatenating two separate regions that are not of the same form requires first reshaping them with the reshape function to convert a single-dimensional array into a two-dimensional array, allowing the final concatenated array to be a 3×3 array with three rows and three columns.

 Syntax and Parameters

-Syntax for application of NumPy concatenate
+The syntax for application of NumPy concatenate.

-Following is the syntax which used to utilize the numpy concatenate() while writing codes in the Python programming language:
+Following is the syntax used to utilize the numpy concatenate() while writing codes in the Python programming language:

 numpy.concatenate((a1, a2, ...), axis)